We work to ensure that walkers are not exposed to unnecessary risks caused by cattle kept on land to which the public has access.

 Farmers are allowed to keep cattle in fields with public access, but legislation bans the keeping of bulls in fields crossed by rights of way, unless they are less than 10 months old, or not of a recognised dairy breed.
 Beef bulls in such fields must be accompanied by cows or heifers.
 Health and safety laws require farmers to ensure that people not in their employment aren’t exposed to unnecessary risks by undertaking risk assessments.

 In addition there must be proper enforcement of the law on bulls, and of health and safety legislation covering cattle and other animals.
-A ban on the keeping of any bull in a field to which the public has a right of access should be introduced.

 The HSE has issued new advice to its inspectors on the information to be collected about any incidents involving cattle.
 This will mean that the need for amending legislation can be properly assessed.